 Issues & AdvocacyIssues & Advocacy

-The AIA and AIA Atlanta are hosting a morning training session on Thursday, May 15, 2014 to help you and your firm take advantage of the numerous architectural opportunities in thriving and emerging overseas markets.
+The AIA and the Boston Society of Architects are hosting a morning training session on Tuesday, July 29 to help you and your firm take advantage of the numerous architectural opportunities in thriving and emerging overseas markets.
 Working Abroad – Pros, Cons, & Ways Forward will provide you with knowledge of the ins and outs of working in foreign countries.
 India, Brazil, and the Middle East will serve as case studies for any international work, as they offer a myriad of opportunities to expand your business portfolio.
-The event will be hosted from 8:30 am until 12pm in the Logan Room of the Woodruff Volunteer Center, 100 Edgewood Ave., Atlanta, GA.
+The event will be hosted from 8:30 am until 12pm at BSA Space, 290 Congress Street, Second floor, Boston, MA.